 Access Impacts: South Carolina State Parks opened on Friday, May 1, on a limited basis.
 Group facilities like picnic shelters and community buildings, will remain closed initially.
 State park Visitor Centers reopened Monday, May 11, with signage, physical indicators and barriers in place to ensure the safety of staff and visitors.
 All state park retail stores and spaces are open.
 Common facilities are available to groups of 50 people or less.
 For more information, click here.

 Governor McMaster issued an Executive Order reopening all public boat ramps and beach access points.

 Public boat launches remain open to the public.
-For ramp locations and seasonal status, check here. more information click here.
+For ramp locations and seasonal status, check here.

 If going to any location to boat or fish, be sure to check with the managing authority to make sure that place is open for recreation.
 There are several localities and counties that have closed some parks and boat ramps.